jibstack64/TheBoysPowerPack/README.md

 ### 4. *A-Train*

-High speed and a massive damage buff is provided while the ability is activated.
+High speed is provided while the ability is activated.
+Hitting into entities whilst speed is activated causes damage to them.

 ![A-Train message](./images/a-train.png)

 ### 5. *Soldier Boy*

 On toggling the ability, a massive explosion will occur 5 blocks in front of the player.
 The player is invulnerable but all other mobs, players and entities within the area will be affected.

+If you're holding a shield in your offhand you will not be able to activate your ability.

 If you have this ability and hold a shield in your offhand, you will be granted with the same invulnerability-level as Translucent in their invisible state (very tough).